-14.7.1 Establishing a page transform
+15.7.1 Establishing a page transform

 The with-page-transform macro can be used to establish a page transform which controls scaling by mapping a rectangular region of the document to the printable area of the page.
+The scale matches the screen by default.
 By specifying a large rectangle, you can get finer granularity in the drawing.
 Any number of invocations of with-page-transform may occur during the printing of a page.
 For instance, it may be convenient to use a different page transform when printing headers and footers to the page from that used when printing the main body of the page.